 WordPress Blog Plugins

 ShortPixel – The size of the images on your blog has a huge impact on your site speed.
-This plugin is great for mimizing your images so that your blog can load faster.
-I recommend purchasing credits, as you can run out of the free credits very quickly.
+This plugin is great for minimizing your images so that your blog can load faster.
+I recommend purchasing credits, as you can run out of free credits very quickly.

 Elementor – This plugin is great for creating customized pages on your blog.
 You could, theoretically, even design a whole website with it.
 I use it for building tripwire pages.

 HurryTimer – If you’re creating a tripwire page, for a limited time offer then you’ll want this free plugin.
 It allows you to create evergreen countdown timers that can redirect.
 This is the best free version of an evergreen countdown timer that I’ve found.